wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 <h2 id="T">T</h2>

 * TA = Traffic advisory (TCAS)
+* TACAN = Tactical Air Navigation System - a UHF navigation system that provides aircraft with a distance and bearing.
+* TAF = Terminal Area Forecasts are similar in format to <a href="#METARs">METARs</a>, but issued for future periods, hence the word forecasts in its name.
+* <a href="https://www.aeroclass.org/airport-tarmac/">Tarmac</a> - Another name for the apron, the paved area at an airport where aircraft park, fuel, load, and unload.
 * TBO = Time between overhaul
-* TCAS = Traffic Collison Avoidance System.
+* TCAS = Traffic Collison Avoidance System - a system to prevent a mid-air collisions.
+It allows aircraft to communicate if equipped with a compatible transponder.
 TCAS-I provides warnings (TAs) of other nearby aircraft; TCAS II provides warnings and resolutions advisories (RAs), and coordinates RAs with other TCAS II equipped aircraft via Mode S transponder
 * TCDS = Type Certificate Data Sheet
+* Threshold - The area of a runway that indicates the beginning of it with specific marking.
+* Throttle - A device that controls the amount of power coming from the engine.
+* Thrust - A force generated by the aircraft engines to oppose drag in order to move forward.
 * TKE = Track error
+* <a href="https://www.aeroclass.org/touch-and-gos/" target="_blank" rel="noreferrer noopener">Touch-and-Go</a> - A maneuver used to practice landing techniques by simply “touching” the runway and lifting the aircraft once more without coming to a full stop.
+* Transponder - The device carried in an airplane and used to generate a code that is recognized on an ATC radar screen.
 * T/Rs = Thrust Reversers
+* Track - the compass direction of the aircraft, denoted as 1-360.
+It represents the actual path or vector.
 * Trend Monitoring = Continuous computerized observation of turbine engine performance.
 Used to detect early sings of wear
 * Trim Tab = holds control surface at desired deflection
+* True Altitude - The vertical height of an aircraft above Mean Sea Level (MSL).
 * TSC = Total Time Since CORE
 * TSN = Time Since New (also TTSN)
 * TSO = Technical standard order.
 A performance specification and production compliance criteria applied to avionics and defined by FARs and the RTCA